nelu/rutorrent-filemanager/README.md

 - hotkey shortcuts for file operations: copy (ctrl+c), move (ctrl+x), paste (ctrl+v), delete, rename (F2)

 ### Configuration
-The plugin configuration with all it's option can be edited in ``conf.php`` inside the plugin directory.
+The plugin configuration with all it's options can be edited in ``conf.php`` inside the plugin directory.

 See the **[Configuration section](https://github.com/nelu/rutorrent-filemanager/wiki#configuration)** in the plugin [Wiki](https://github.com/nelu/rutorrent-filemanager/wiki) page for information regarding the available settings and how they work.